 NSF: Major Research Instrumentation Program (MRI)Instrument Acquisition or Development NSF 18-513

-The Major Research Instrumentation (MRI) Program serves to increase access to multi-user scientific and engineering instrumentation for research and research training in our Nation's institutions of higher education and not-for-profit scientific/engineering research organizations.
+This solicitation... serves to increase access to multi-user scientific and engineering instrumentation for research and research training

-USC may only submit three proposals in response to this program announcement, but submissions are now based on the dollar value of the amount requested from NSF; no more than two submissions are permitted in a newly-defined Track 1 (Track 1 proposals are those requesting from NSF $100,0001 to less than $1 million) and no more than one submission is permitted in a newly defined Track 2 (Track 2 proposals are those requesting from NSF $1 million up to and including $4 million).
+USC may only submit three proposals in response to this program announcement.
+Submissions are based on the dollar value of the amount requested from NSF; no more than two submissions are permitted in Track 1 - proposals requesting from NSF $100,000 to less than $1 million, and no more than one submission is permitted in Track 2 - proposals ranging from $1 million to $4 million in requested NSF funds.

-Emphasis has been provided to indicate that the MRI Program seeks broad representation by PIs in its award portfolio, including women, underrepresented minorities and persons with disabilities.
+The MRI Program seeks broad representation by PIs in its award portfolio, including women, underrepresented minorities, and persons with disabilities.
 Since diversity may be greater among early-career researchers, the MRI program also encourages proposals with early-career PIs and proposals that benefit early-career researchers.

 Cost-sharing of precisely 30% of the total project cost is required.
 You will need to include documentation that your chair or center director and/or Dean will commit to the full amount of the required cost share.
 This can be in the form of a memo or e-mail.
 Proposals to the internal competition that do not have this documentation will not be reviewed.

 Your application submission MUST be coordinated with the Office of the Vice President for Research.

 Please send a three page abstract via email to Richard White (